Operation Mistral 2: Second stage: 12–13 September

 The second stage of the offensive commenced on 12 September.
 Its objective was the capture of Šipovo and Jajce by OG North after it successfully breached the VRS defences north of Glamoč.
 As the 7th Motorised Brigade of the VRS was forced to withdraw from positions near Vitorog in order to defend Šipovo, the rapid advance of the HV and the HVO meant the VRS could not consolidate a defensive line.
 On the same day, the HV deployed three Mil Mi-24 helicopter gunship sorties against VRS armour and artillery, and the HVO 1st Guards Brigade was able to reach Šipovo and capture the town.
 Its advance was also supported by the 1st HGZ, which advanced to outflank the VRS near Šipovo.
 The assault was also supported by the 60th Guards Battalion, the General Staff Reconnaissance Sabotage Company, heavy artillery and multiple rocket launchers.
 As the VRS positions around Šipovo began to give way, the 2nd Guards Brigade advanced against Jajce, reaching a point within 10 km south of the town by the end of the day.
 Its advance was supported by the 22nd Sabotage Detachment and the special police.

 On 13 September, as the 2nd Guards Brigade was approaching Jajce, the VRS withdrew from Donji Vakuf to avoid being surrounded, and the ARBiH captured the town.
 The 5th Corps of the ARBiH, on the left flank of the HV and HVO offensive, began its assault against the VRS 2nd Krajina Corps, moving south from Bihać towards Bosanski Petrovac.
 The HV 81st Guards Battalion was inserted into the operation to support the HVO exploitation forces, and when it approached Mrkonjić Grad it clashed with the VRS 7th Motorised Brigade defending the town.
 By the end of the day the 2nd Guards Brigade had reached Jajce.
 The civilian population of Jajce was evacuated when its capture appeared imminent.
-The 2nd Guards Brigade entered the deserted town, recapturing the townwhich had been lost to the VRS in Operation Vrbas '92, nearly three years before.
+The 2nd Guards Brigade entered the deserted town, recapturing the town which had been lost to the VRS in Operation Vrbas '92, nearly three years before.
 Its capture prevented the 7th Corps of the ARBiH from advancing any further as its frontline facing the VRS all but disappeared.
 The 7th Corps then detached a substantial part of its force and sent them as reinforcements to the 5th Corps.